Re-Align/AlignTDS/README.md

 # AlignTDS
-Analyzing LLM Alignment via Token distribution shift.
+Analyzing the Alignment of LLMs through the lens of Token Distribution Shift (TDS).

 This is part of the Re-Align project by AI2 Mosaic.
 Please find more information on our website: [https://allenai.github.io/re-align/](https://allenai.github.io/re-align/index.html) and our [paper](https://arxiv.org/abs/2312.01552).